docker/docs/config/containers/logging/dual-logging.md

 This created multiple problems, especially with UCP, when attempting to gather log data in an automated and standard way.
-Log information could only be accessed and viewed through the third-party solution in the format specified by that third-party tool, which often required authentication.
+Log information could only be accessed and viewed through the third-party solution in the format specified by that third-party tool.

-Starting with Docker Engine Enterprise 18.03.1-ee-1, you can use `docker logs` to read container logs regardless of the configured logging solution or plugin.
+Starting with Docker Engine Enterprise 18.03.1-ee-1, you can use `docker logs` to read container logs regardless of the configured logging driver or plugin.
 This capability, sometimes referred to as dual logging, allows you to use `docker logs` to read container logs locally in a consistent format, regardless of the remote log driver used, because the engine is configured to log information to the “local” logging driver.
 Refer to [Configure the default logging driver](/configure) for additional information.

 **Note**:

-- Dual logging is only available if you are using a third-party logging solution that does not support reading logs via 'docker logs'.
 - Dual logging is only supported for Docker Enterprise, and is enabled by default starting with Engine Enterprise 18.03.1-ee-1.

 ## Usage
 Dual logging is enabled by default.
 You must configure either the docker daemon or the container with remote logging driver.

-The following example shows the results of running a `docker logs` command with and wihtout dual logging availability:
+The following example shows the results of running a `docker logs` command with and without dual logging availability:

 ### Without dual logging capability:
 When a container or `dockerd` was configured with a remote logging driver such as splunk, an error was